int-oid/Public-Instrument-Registry/README.md

    a.
 Interoperability with internal systems;
    b.
 Synchronization with external repositories through standardized protocols;
    c.
 Verification of instrument authenticity and integrity.
-3. Such specifications shall be published as Standards (Type T) in the Registry.
+3. Such specifications may be published as Standards (Type T) in the Registry.

 Article 12
 Identifier Assignment Protocol

-1. The Office of Legal Affairs shall assign IOID IDs according to:
+1. The Office of Legal Affairs shall assign IOID IDs according to a strict hierarchical allocation:
    a.
-Sector: Determined by primary subject matter;
+Sector determined first by subject matter;
    b.
-Year: Calendar year of adoption;
+Journal series derived from Sector (per Article 6);
    c.
-Type: Legal nature per Article 5;
+Type code determined by legal nature within Journal series;
    d.
-Sequence: Sequential allocation within each (Sector, Year, Type) triplet.
+Sequence allocated sequentially within each (Sector, Year, Type) branch.
-2. The sequence space (32^6 combinations per triplet) shall be monitored; overflow triggers Article 4(2).

 Article 13
 Lifecycle Management